The Spy Who Learned Me: Cultural references

-The plot line of Do You Want Lies with That is a parody of Morgan Spurlock’s 2004 documentary, Super Size Me.
+Stradivarius Cain is a take on James Bond.
+The subplot's documentary is a parody of Morgan Spurlock’s 2004 film, Super Size Me.

-Krusty's personal trainer name checks Hugh Jackman's work as Wolverine as a possible example of what he should aim for in getting Nelson back in shape (Krusty says he can't afford to pay to make Nelson look that good) and then asks if he should get Nelson into the same shape that Alicia Silverstone got in to play Batgirl in Batman & Robin (Krusty cruelly responds "He's that now!").

 Reception

+Viewing figures

+The episode earned a 2.2 rating with a 6 share and 4.84 million viewers, which was the second-most watched show on Fox that night.

+Critical response

 Rowan Kaiser of The A.V.
-Club gave the episode a B+ grade, stating, “‘The Spy Who Learned Me’ works, and works well.
+Club gave the episode a B+ grade, stating, "'The Spy Who Learned Me' works, and works well.
 The way Homer annoys Marge—by making horrible jokes during a terrible movie while being egged on by Lenny and Carl—is good fun.
-It allows the show to do two of the things it's always been best at: horrible puns and movie parodies.”
+It allows the show to do two of the things it's always been best at: horrible puns and movie parodies."

+Teresa Lopez of TV Fanatic gave the episode 3.5 out of 5 stars.
+She did not enjoy the primary plot of Homer's concussion and hallucinations.
+However, she thought the subplot with the Super Size Me parody was hilarious.

+Awards and nominations

+Writer Marc Wilmore won the NAACP Image Award for Outstanding Writing in a Comedy Series at the 44th NAACP Image Awards for this episode.